brezanac/docker-amp-template/README.md

 - restructured layout - all Docker related resources are located inside the `.docker` folder, with `docker-compose.yml` being at a more traditional place (project root)
 - data loss protection - by storing volume data on the host, services such as MySQL are protected from accidental data loss through volume pruning etc.

 To avoid port management, this template also uses [Traefik](https://traefik.io/) as a reverse proxy by default.
-However a reverse proxy is not required and with some changes to this template it can be used completely independently.
+However a reverse proxy is not required and with some changes to `docker-compose.yml` it can be used completely independently.

 ## Usage